RSNA/s4s-fhir-broker/README.md

 ### Load test images into dcm4chee server
 _(The instructions here show how to load test images into the dcm4chee test server.
-You will need to modify them is you are using your own WADO RS Image Source.)_
+You will need to modify them if you are using your own WADO RS Image Source.)_

 I loaded one test image in the dcm4chee server.